scala-ide/scala-ide.github.com/download/milestone.md

 ## New Features
 {% include milestone-download-features.txt %}

+[Read the documentation](http://scala-ide.org/docs/helium/index.html) to know more about the new features available in this release.

-## Update Site
+## Update Site for Eclipse 3.7 (Indigo)

-This release of the Scala IDE is available for both Scala 2.9.x and Scala 2.10.0-RC3
+This release of the Scala IDE is available for both Scala 2.9.x and Scala 2.10.0.

 Please check the [changelog] for the list of fixes.

-[nightly]: nightly.html#scala_ide_helium_nightly
 [changelog]: {{ site.baseurl }}/docs/changelog.html#master-codename-helium

 ### Requirements